JOIDES Resolution: JOIDES Resolution Science Operator

-JOIDES Resolution is managed and operated by the JRSO, which is based at TAMU.
-TAMU has been science operator to JOIDES Resolution since 1983, managing the ODP from 1983 to 2003, partnering with the Consortium for Ocean Leadership and Lamont-Doherty Earth Observatory of Columbia University to co-manage the Integrated Ocean Drilling Program from 2004 to 2013, and managing the IODP from 2013 to present.
+JOIDES Resolution was managed and operated by the JRSO, which was based at TAMU.
+TAMU was science operator to JOIDES Resolution starting in 1983, managing the ODP from 1983 to 2003, partnering with the Consortium for Ocean Leadership and Lamont-Doherty Earth Observatory of Columbia University to co-manage the Integrated Ocean Drilling Program from 2004 to 2013, and managing the IODP from 2013 to 2024.
 In October 2014, the JOIDES Resolution Science Operator was formalized as the implementing organization for IODP.
-JRSO responsibilities include overseeing the JR's science operations; archiving data, samples, and logs collected by the current program; and producing and publicizing program publications, including expedition results, program plans, and fiscal reports.
+JRSO responsibilities included overseeing the JR's science operations; archiving data, samples, and logs collected by the current program; and producing and publicizing program publications, including expedition results, program plans, and fiscal reports.

 The IODP Science Plan

-With input from hundreds of international scientists, long-range science plans are developed to guide multidisciplinary international collaboration on scientific ocean drilling.
+With input from hundreds of international scientists, long-range science plans were developed to guide multidisciplinary international collaboration on scientific ocean drilling.
 These plans comprise a set of critical scientific questions that require drilling deep below the ocean floor.
 The IODP Science Plan for 2013–2023, Illuminating Earth's Past, Present, and Future, focuses on challenges in four areas.